 As we descend the list, the optic nerve at position two is responsible for relaying visual senses from the retina to the brain.

-It originates from optic disk and runs through the optic chiasm, optic tract, lateral geniculate nucleus and rest at the superior colliculus at the vision center of the brain.
+It originates from optic disk and runs through the optic chiasm, optic tract, lateral geniculate nucleus and rest at the superior colliculus at the vision centre of the brain.

-The optic nerve has over one million nerve fiber and is made up of ganglion cells.
+The optic nerve has over one million nerve fibre and is made up of ganglion cells.

 As we close at number two and welcome the oculomotor at number three, it is important to note that although the optic nerve is part of the eye, it is primarily considered as part of the central nervous system.

 The oculomotor is the third nerve cell of the cranial nerve cells.

 Its origin is in the midbrain where it starts from the third nucleus located lateral to the cerebral aqueduct on the gray matter.